 Badgers in the Landscape - Community Building for Wildlife Conservation

-'Badgers in the Landscape - Community Building for Wildlife Conservation' is a Scottish Badgers project based in South Lanarkshire, funded by Heritage Lottery Fund and Scottish Natural Heritage.
+'Badgers in the Landscape - Community Building for Wildlife Conservation' was a Scottish Badgers project based in South Lanarkshire, funded by Heritage Lottery Fund and Scottish Natural Heritage which ran from 2017 - 2019.
 The aim of the project is to protect South Lanarkshire's badgers, their setts and natural habitats through community action.
-The project offers lots of exciting ways to get involved including flexible volunteering opportunities, training, sett monitoring, badger surveys & watches, wildlife crime workshops and more.
+The project offered lots of exciting ways to get involved including flexible volunteering opportunities, training, sett monitoring, badger surveys & watches, wildlife crime workshops and more.

 Our YouTube channel

 Follow the antics of the #SouthLanClan on YouTube.